 Video: Mike Bossy had record nine straight 50-goal seasons

-1988: Defenseman Neil Sheehy of the Hartford Whalers becomes the first skater in NHL history to wear No. 0.
+1988: Neil Sheehy, a defenseman with the Hartford Whalers, becomes the first skater in NHL history to wear No. 0.
 Sheehy takes seven minutes in penalties during the Whalers' 2-1 overtime victory against the Detroit Red Wings at the Civic Center.

 2001: Mario Lemieux scores a goal in each period for his 40th NHL hat trick (passing Bossy for second place all-time).
 He has all three goals for the Pittsburgh Penguins in a 3-1 victory against Montreal at Mellon Arena.
 Lemieux scores his three goals on three shots.

 Video: Mario Lemieux scored 100 points 10 different times

 2007: The NHL All-Star Game comes to Dallas for the first time.
 A full house at American Airlines Center sees the Western Conference outscore the Eastern Conference 12-9.
 East forward Daniel Briere wins the MVP award by scoring one goal and assisting on four others.
 Marty Turco of the hometown Dallas Stars is the winning goalie.

 2014: Nashville Predators forward Eric Nystrom has the biggest night of his NHL career.
 Nystrom, who has one goal in his previous 19 games, scores four against his former team, the Calgary Flames, at Scotiabank Saddledome.
 However, the Flames tie the game on late goals by Mikael Backlund and David Jones, then win 5-4 when Sean Monahan scores the deciding goal in the shootout.